MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/choose-layout-and-columns-forecast.md

 ---
-title: "Configure columns and layouts in forecast grid- Sales Enterprise | MicrosoftDocs"
+title: "Configure columns and layouts in forecast grid - Sales Enterprise | MicrosoftDocs"
 description: "Configure columns and layouts you want sellers to see in the forecast grid.
 Add from option set, change column type, show columns in chart, and more." ms.date: 10/26/2020 ms.topic: article